peter-evans/slash-command-dispatch/README.md

 "ChatOps" with slash commands can work in a basic way by parsing the commands during `issue_comment` events and immediately processing the command.
 In repositories with a lot of activity, the workflow queue will get backed up very quickly if it is trying to handle new comments for commands *and* process the commands themselves.

 Dispatching commands to be processed elsewhere keeps the workflow queue moving quickly.
-It essentially allows you to run multiple workflow queues in parallel.
+It essentially enables parallel processing of workflows.

 ### Key features

-- Easy configuration of "ChatOps" slash commands
 - Enables separating the queue of `issue_comment` events from the queue of dispatched commands to keep it fast moving
 - Users receive faster feedback that commands have been seen and are waiting to be processed
 - The ability to handle processing commands in multiple repositories in parallel
-- Long running workloads can be processed in a repository workflow queue of their own
+- Long running workloads can be separated to a repository workflow queue of their own

-- Even if commands are dispatched and processed in the same repository, separation of comment parsing and command processing makes workflows more maintainable, and with less duplication
+Even if commands are dispatched and processed in the same repository, separation of comment parsing and command processing makes workflows more maintainable, and with less duplication.

 ### Demo and examples